 The 1934 Bower Festival attracted a crowd of over 35,000, with extra trains, buses and charabancs put on to bring people in and take them home again.
 As well as seeing the Bower Queen, revellers could enjoy a number of other themed floats, the afternoon sports events, a jazz band competition, a military display from the 2nd King’s Own Royal Regiment and 1st Sherwood Foresters, the English Electric Morris Dancers, an Old English Fair, exhibitions, roundabouts and dancing.
 It was even reported that the Mayor was smiling, an apparently rare occurrence.

 Upon leaving school, May got a job as an assistant at Salloway’s, the jeweller and watchmaker on Bore Street - less than a minute’s walk from her home in Breadmarket Street.
-She and her sister, Millie (who found work as a florist), also attended the Lichfield Art and Technical Night School, with May doing a ‘commercial course’ and Millie studying shorthand and typing.
+She and her sister, Millie (who worked as a florist at Ivison's in Market Place), also attended the Lichfield Art and Technical Night School, with May doing a ‘commercial course’ and Millie studying shorthand and typing.

 In September 1938, May Hodgkins married a Sergeant from the Royal Army Pay Corps.
 Yorkshire-born Benjamin Walter Higson had been stationed at Whittington Barracks since January 1935 and spent much of his spare time competing in local snooker, billiards, table tennis and tennis tournaments, playing singles, doubles and mixed doubles matches.
 It was at one of the city’s tennis clubs that he and May met.
 (The newest tennis club in Lichfield at that time was The Friary on Christchurch Road, founded in 1937 - which Sgt.
 Higson did play at.
 Interestingly its current location, since 1985, is right behind Darnford Farm.)